La5te2/ChessAI/Melano.md

 \end{cases}
 $$

-The decision layer orders legal moves by descending $D(a)$, then by descending $D_0(a)$ and finally by descending UCI notation.
+The decision layer orders legal moves by descending $D(a)$, then by descending $D_0(a)$ and finally by descending coordinate move string.
 The first move in this order is selected.
 These components leave network logits, edge priors, visit counts and backed-up values unchanged.

 ## 7. Arena

 The Melano arena loads the candidate and baseline checkpoints once and creates one searcher for each model.
-Both searchers receive the same search options.
-The arena advances up to `--games-in-flight` games together, collects all current positions assigned to each model and calls that model's batched search once per turn.
+Both searchers receive the same search configuration.
+Let $N_G$ be the positive even number of games and let $K_G\geq1$ be the maximum number of active games.
+The arena advances at most $K_G$ games together, collects all current positions assigned to each model and calls that model's batched search once per turn.

-`--games` must be a positive even number.
 Each selected opening is played twice, once with the candidate as White and once with the candidate as Black.
+Let $T_G$ be the per-game ply cap.
 The rules engine adjudicates checkmate, stalemate, insufficient material, the fifty-move rule and threefold repetition.
-A game that reaches `--max-plies` is recorded as a draw with termination `max plies`.
+A game that reaches $T_G$ is recorded as a draw with termination `max plies`.

 Let $N_W$, $N_D$ and $N_L$ be the candidate's win, draw and loss counts, and let $N_G=N_W+N_D+N_L$.
 The candidate score and net wins are